Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Abstract

 \section{Abstract}

-We prove the arithemtic quantum unique ergodicity (AQUE) conjecture for sequences of Hecke--Maass forms on quotients $\Gamma\bs (\HH^{(2)})^r \times (\HH^{(3)})^s$.
-An argument by induction on dimension of the orbit allows us to rule out the limit measure concentrating on closed orbits of proper subgroups despite many returns of the Hecke correspondence to neighborhoods of the orbit.
+We prove the arithmetic quantum unique ergodicity (AQUE) conjecture for sequences of Hecke--Maass forms on quotients $\Gamma\bs (\HH^{(2)})^r \times (\HH^{(3)})^s$.
+An argument by induction on dimension of the orbit allows us to rule out the limit measure giving positive mass to closed orbits of proper subgroups despite many returns of the Hecke correspondence to neighborhoods of the orbit.

 \subjclass[2010]{11F41; 37A45}